whucsu/biv-me/README.md

 #### **Example Usage**
 Example data is available in `example/fitted-models/default`.
-To compute the circuferential strains using this data, run the following command:
+To compute the circumferential strains using this data, run the following command:

 ```python
 cd src/bivme/analysis